Brown-NOAA/NOAA-PMEL-OME_eDNA_Collection_Protocol_Sterivex_GravityBag_BeBOP/NOAA-PMEL-OME_eDNA_Collection_Protocol_Sterivex_GravityBag.md

 ### Method Description and Rationale

-This protocol describes the collection and filtration of water samples through a 0.22 µm PVDF sterile filter capsule to capture eDNA and DNA-containing particulates.
+This protocol describes the collection and filtration of water samples through a 0.22 µm PES sterile filter capsule to capture eDNA and DNA-containing particulates.
 DNA will later be extracted from these samples for multi-locus metabarcoding and qPCR analysis.
 The protocol is intended for water collected with a Niskin bottle mounted on a ship-deployed CTD rosette sampler or ROV, but it can also be employed for samples collected by hand.

 ### Spatial Coverage and Environment(s) of Relevance